redowul/pico-8-toolkit/README.md

 ---

 ## Usage

-To select files for inclusion in token tracking and compilation:
+- Select Files for Compilation and Token Tracking

-1. Click the status bar token count or run `PICO-8: Select Files` from the Command Palette.
+    - Click the token count in the status bar, or run PICO-8: Select Files from the Command Palette.
-2. Use the checkboxes to toggle files.
+    - Use the checkboxes to select .p8 files.
-3. Use the toolbar icon to combine selected files into one `.p8`.
+    - Click the toolbar icon or run PICO-8: Compile to merge selected files together.

-To enable quick compilation:
+- Configure Quick Compilation

-1. Set a value for `pico8Directory.outputPath` in your VS Code settings.
+    - Set pico8.outputPath in your settings:
-2. Run `PICO-8: Auto Compile` (optionally bind a key for fast use).
+        - Use a directory path to be prompted for a filename.
+        - Use a full .p8 file path to save directly (overwrites without confirmation).
+    - Set pico8.pico8Path to the full path of your PICO-8 binary (e.g. /home/user/apps/pico8/pico8).

+- Commands
+    - PICO-8: Compile – Merge selected files into one .p8
+    - PICO-8: Run – Launch PICO-8 with the output file (Raw file only)
+    - PICO-8: Compile and Run – Merge and run in one step (Strips `#include` statements and appends `--->8` separators)
+    - PICO-8: Stop – Stop the currently running PICO-8 process

 ---